NREL/PyDSS/docs/source/reports.rst

 ******************
 Adding New Reports
 ******************
-Here's how to create a new report in PyDSS.
+Here's how to create a new report in pydss.

 #.
 Create a new class in a Python file in ``PyDSS/reports``.
 The class must
    inherit from ``ReportBase``.